8.5. C-Strings and Scope

 }

-Give yet?
-Here's the problem: the function get_name returns the address of the local variable name, which the program deallocates when the function returns.
-What becomes of that deallocated memory depends on the program and the computer running it.
-The program may reallocate the memory and overwrite it very quickly.
+The problem with the above function is the scope of the C-string, name.
+It is defined and its memory allocated in get_name, making it a local variable in the function's scope.
+The function returns the variable's address, but the program deallocates the memory when the function returns.
+What happens to the deallocated memory depends on the program and the computer running it.
+The computer may reallocate the memory and overwrite its contents very quickly.
 However, the program that calls get_name is likely still using (or, more accurately, trying to use) the data stored in name.
 If the program runs correctly once, there's no guarantee that the next call will succeed.
 Even if the program consistently runs correctly on one computer, there's no guarantee it will work on another.
 The following figures illustrate three solutions.

 Understand: scope != allocation

 Although they are sometimes tightly coupled, scope and memory allocation are distinct concepts and mechanisms.
-Programs allocate and deallocate memory for local or automatic variables when they come into and go out of scope, masking the distinction between the two mechanisms and making the above appear to be a scoping problem.
-The distinction between scope and memory allocation is easier to see if we make name a static variable, which is the first of three possible solutions.
+Programs allocate and deallocate memory for local or automatic variables when they come into and go out of scope, respectively.
+In the case of local variables, the tight coupling of scope and memory management blurs the boundaries distinguishing them, making them appear as one.
+However, static variables, the first solution presented, make the distinction more apparent.
 Study each solution carefully to understand the interplay between scope and memory allocation.

 char* get_name()